Key takeaways

 Offer hands-on support

 Practical support can be invaluable for someone going through chemo, as well as anyone involved in their care.
-Hands-on help can be particularly important if the person having treatment lives on their own, as it can feel overwhelming, or even impossible, to manage household responsibilities on top of appointments and recovery, alone.
+Hands-on help can be particularly important if the person having treatment lives on their own, as it can feel overwhelming to manage household responsibilities on top of appointments and recovery.

 If you are unsure of what hands-on support will be most valuable, ask.
 Have an open conversation about when you can offer assistance and what you are happy or able to do.